martinchernyavskiy/Notes/CS/CS 544/Week1/Intro.md

 - The more cores available, the more tasks can be ran in *parallel*

-## High-Language Interpreter
+## High-Language Translation
-- High level code can either be *compiled* into
+- High level code can either be *compiled* into machine code by a *compiler* which is a separate software or CPU runs an *interpreter* program that loops over code and runs it
+- Another approach is for compiler to create *bytecode* and VM running on CPU will run the bytecode
+- Python VM (*PVM*) runs bytecode after *python3* is executed which compiles python code into a bytecode file
+	- This is similar to JVM that runs class bytecode files after compilation, however *JVM*'s bytecode is closer to machine code
+-